 Mutual respect, trusting collaboration and open dialog – these values not only characterize our corporate culture but are also firmly entrenched in our Corporate Principles.
 Other important factors include topics such as occupational safety, health management, diversity and work-life balance.
 When we take these values to heart and live them out, we can produce key innovations and ensure our sustainable success.

-The 8D classification familiar from quality assurance was introduced as binding for analyzing reportable accidents in order to further sustainably reduce the rate of accidents.
-The 8D reports are available as a source of information for all safety engineers.
+Furthermore, the 8D systematic which is familiar from quality assurance was introduced as a mandatory tool to analyze reportable accidents.
+Those 8D reports are electronically available as a source of information for all safety engineers.

 A special focus at BSH is on actively promoting the health of its employees, making them aware of personal health maintenance and prevention, and avoiding and reducing risk factors at work.
 By observing ergonomic findings and standards, BSH ensures the health and performance of its employees on the one hand, and creates the conditions for high productivity on the other.